 I think we all know that a supportive spouse can make all the difference when we’re embarking on a new career journey.
 Our spouses are among the most important people in our lives, after all.
 If they’re right beside us, building us up and encouraging us, it makes sense that we’d have a better chance of succeeding.
 We don’t need a study to tell us that!
 Still, it’s always nice when science proves us right, isn’t it!

 A 2017 study performed by Carnegie Mellon University psychologists gives us that extra proof we need.
-As Patrick Monahan (who wrote up the story for CMU’s news paege) explains, countless studies focus on how our social lives affect us in a negative way.
-Brooke Feeney the CMU psychologist who led the study, wanted to look at the reverse.
+As Patrick Monahan (who wrote up the story for CMU’s news page) explains, countless studies focus on how our social lives affect us in a negative way.
+Brooke Feeney the CMU psychologist who led the study wanted to look at the reverse.
 How do the people in our social circles- especially our partners- help us succeed?

 How do our partners help us succeed?